 Agnes is a 46ft wooden pilot cutter, owned and built by Luke Powell in 2003 and flagship of his boat-building company.
-Traditionally rigged from her lofty topmast to her barrel windlass Agnes is sailed with a certain panache as she explores the stunning coasts of the West Country and Celtic shores from Galicia to Scotland.
-Shipwright Luke and his wife Jo are thoughtful hosts effortlessly sharing their passion for sailing and the good life promising beautiful anchorages, amazing sunsets, delicious wine and feasting on freshly prepared meals.
+Traditionally rigged from her lofty topmast to her barrel windlass Agnes is sailed with a certain panache as she explores the stunning coasts of the West Country, the Isles of Scilly and Brittany.
+The professional and friendly crew of two are always thoughtful hosts, effortlessly sharing a passion for sailing and the good life, promising beautiful anchorages, amazing sunsets, delicious wine and feasting on freshly prepared meals.

 |Vessel||Start Date||End Date||Start Port||End Port||Price|

 |Agnes||Falmouth, Cornwall||Falmouth, Cornwall||From £ 450 GBP|

 - Length overall : 64ft

 - Guest berths : 6

 The Experts View: What Agnes Does Best